Summer Camp Assistant

 As a summer camp organisation we are only a small team year round team (5 or 6 during the year in the summer camp department) which then grows to a department of up to 200 staff in the summer.
-The summer camp secretary is a key member of that team (known as central office) as they provide administrative assistance to the team, especially the assistant director of Language Camps.
+The summer camp assistant is a key member of that team (known as central office) as they provide administrative assistance to the team, especially the Director of Language Camps.

 The position is an internship position in which you will be given a lot of responsibility at a very young age so it is a great way to gain a lot of responsibility and experience at a young age in order to improve ones c.v.
 This position is perfect for candidates wishing to live in Spain and enhance their Spanish level in an economical way, and for those who wish to gain work experience in an office environment.
 All perspective candidates should be young (or young at heart), with a desire to utilise and develop organisational skills in a fast moving, dynamic environment.